AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 The following sections list updates to API Mesh for Adobe Developer App Builder.
 Refer to the [Upgrade version](upgrade.md) for more information on upgrading.

+## November 22, 2024

+This release contains the following changes to API Mesh:

+### Enhancements

+- Edge meshes are now the only available mesh option.
+Legacy meshes are no longer available.

 ## November 04, 2024

 This release contains the following changes to API Mesh: